jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ## 10 Italy          Europe     1957    67.8  49182000     6249.
     ## # … with 132 more rows

+Great work!
+A lot of the exercises in this course will involve combining multiple steps with the `%>%` operator.

+## The mutate verb

+Theory.
+Coming soon …

 ## Using mutate to change or create a column

 Suppose we want life expectancy to be measured in months instead of